libprima/prima/README_py_unix.txt

 To use the Python version of PDFO, you need Python (including the headers), NumPy, F2PY, and gfortran, which can be installed in the following way.

 0.1.
-Install Python (version 2.7 or later) according to https://www.python.org .
+Install Python (version 2.7 or above) according to https://www.python.org .
 To include the headers on Linux, python3-dev or python-dev should be installed depending on the Python you want to use; on Mac, the headers are included by default if you install Python using Homebrew.